open-education-hub/operating-systems/content/chapters/data/lab/quiz/memory-leaks.md

 ## Feedback

-When a process ends, all its memory zones are returned to the OS to be reused.
+When a process ends, all its memory zones are freed by the OS to be reused.
-Leaking memory on a server is a major problem as it can lead to a memory outage.
+Leaking memory becomes a major problem in case of programs that run indefinitely, because the leaked memory will stack, causing a memory outage.